-IFCO serves for the following social justice projects:
+IFCO has supported the following social justice projects:

 BOOKMOBILE PROJECT — A librarian from California directs a project that does outreach to other librarians.
 In 2007-8, they raised funds to purchase a mobile library for Granma Province in Cuba, which was delivered with the 19th US/Cuba Friendshipment Caravan.
 They are currently raising funds for a project to collect young adult books for a library in Old Havana.